sbaum90/paleoSens/README.md

 https://github.com/sbaum90/paleoSpec

 # WIMP_reach
-This module computes the sensivity of a paleo-detector to the usual WIMP signal from the ambient dark matter halo.
+This module can compute the projected (90% confidence level) exclusion limits and the (5 sigma) dissovery limit of a paleo-detector to the usual WIMP signal from the ambient dark matter halo.

 Usage: Call as `python3 WIMP_reach.py RUNFILE`, where `RUNFILE` is the name (without the .py file extension!) of the runfile.
 See `WIMP_default_runfile.py` for an example of the syntax and the parameters which should be entered.